chriswessels/ember-hammer/README.md

 This brings a significant performance benefit.

-You can modify this behaviour by setting `globalOptions.ignoreEvents` to an array of event names EventDispatcher shouldn't bind to.
+You can modify this behaviour by setting `emberHammerOptions.ignoreEvents` to an array of event names EventDispatcher shouldn't bind to.

+** If you are using ember-hammer with ember-fastclick, you will need to disable this behaviour by setting `emberHammerOptions.ignoreEvents` to an empty array. ** E.g. `window.emberHammerOptions = { ignoreEvents: [] };`

+###Setting emberHammerOptions (settings / global options)

+You can set the global options for ember-hammer by defining an object called `emberHammerOptions` on the window object.
+It is important that the object is defined **before** `ember-hammer.js` is loaded.
+A suitable place might be in an inline script tag in the head section of your document.

+Example:

+    window.emberHammerOptions = {
+        ignoreEvents: ['touchmove', 'touchstart', 'touchend', 'touchcancel'],
+        hammerOptions: {
+            swipe_velocity: 0.5
+        }
+    };

+`emberHammerOptions.hammerOptions` will be passed into every instance of Hammer.js.
+You can override these options and set additional ones for a specific `Ember.View` by setting the `hammerOptions` key inside the view object.

 ##License